-The selected consolidated financial data as of and for each of the five years ended December 31, 2018 have been derived from our consolidated financial statements.
+The selected consolidated financial data as of and for each of the five years ended December 31, 2019 have been derived from our consolidated financial statements.
 On February 28, 2017, we and EchoStar and certain of our respective subsidiaries completed the Share Exchange.
 As the Share Exchange was a transaction between entities that are under common control accounting rules require that our Consolidated Financial Statements include the results of the Transferred Businesses for all periods presented, including periods prior to the completion of the Share Exchange.
-We initially recorded the Transferred Businesses and the net carrying value of the Tracking Stock was recorded in "Additional paid-in capital" on our Consolidated Balance Sheets.
+We initially recorded the Transferred Businesses at EchoStar's historical cost basis.
 The results of the Transferred Businesses were prepared from separate records maintained by EchoStar for the periods prior to March 1, 2017, and may not necessarily be indicative of the conditions that would have existed, or the results of operations, if the Transferred Businesses had been operated on a combined basis with our subsidiaries.
 The selected consolidated financial data includes the results of the Transferred Businesses as described above for all periods presented, including periods prior to the completion of the Share Exchange.
 See Note 2 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information.